javascript-tutorial/en.javascript.info/2-ui/99-ui-misc/02-selection-range/article.md

     ```js run
     let selection = document.getSelection();

+    let cloned = /* element to clone the selected nodes to */;

     // then apply Range methods to selection.getRangeAt(0)
-    // or to all ranges if supporting multi-select
+    // or, like here, to all ranges to support multi-select
     for (let i = 0; i < selection; i++) {
       cloned.append(selection.getRangeAt(i).cloneContents());
     }